 Relative advantage is the degree to which consumers perceived using a new product as better than using its substitutes (Rogers, 2003).
-The use of Relative advantage in the current study was informed by the fact that literature shows its influence on attitude (Choudhury to adopt Karahanna, 2008; Gerrard & Cunningham, 2003; Tornatzky & Klein, 1982).
+The use of Relative advantage in the current study was informed by the fact that literature shows its influence on attitude to adopt (Choudhury & Karahanna, 2008; Gerrard & Cunningham, 2003; Tornatzky & Klein, 1982).
 Many scholars have seen Relative advantage from different dimension.
 Rogers (2003) sees it as all the benefits in a product that makes one to purchase it instead of the substitutes.
-Gerrard and Cunningham, (2003) sees it as time and money saving, reduce discomfort and convenience.
-Yahaya, Yusoff.
-Idris.
-Haji-Othman (2014) sees it as economic benefits that covers elimination of interest burden, low bank/administration charges, profit and loss sharing and ethical banking system.
+Gerrard and Cunningham, (2003) sees it as time and money saving, discomfort and reduce convenience, Yahaya, Yusoff, Idris, Haji-Othman (2014) sees it as economic benefits that covers elimination of interest burden, low bank/administration charges, profit and loss sharing and ethical banking system.
 The current study would consider relative advantage in the context of employment opportunity, better life against the nonschooled individual.